colalb1/Interest-Rate-Forecasting/README.md

 # Interest Rate Forecasting

 Implementation of common and state-of-the-art interest rate models in C++.
-This project aims to act as an implementation and mathematical reference for interest rate models that build upon the basic models (Vasicek, CIR, etc.) via more complex dynamics.
+This project aims to act as an implementation and mathematical reference for interest rate models that build upon the basics (Vasicek, CIR, etc.) via more complex dynamics.

 ## Files

 ## Models

+If you are unfamiliar with the classic interest rate models, I recommend reading [this](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) book before continuing.
+This text is used for reference to the classic models.

 ### Classic Models
 **Vasicek:**

+The Vasicek model states that the instantaneous interest rate must follow the following [stochastic differential equation](https://en.wikipedia.org/wiki/Stochastic_differential_equation):

+$$dr(t) = \kappa(\theta - r(t))dt + \sigma dW(t)$$

+where $r(0) = r_0$.

 **Cox-Ingress-Ross (CIR):**